Huy-Ngo/acanban/docs/source/meth/database/user.rst

 as well as other contact information, which allows the users to communicate with each other.

+Since all users of this system have similar basic information, such as username and password, we represented them all as ``User`` object, and restrict their behaviors according to a field ``role``.

 Each ``User`` object has following attributes:

 ``username`` : ``string``